Contact Us Today! 206-504-2500

 Step 4- Readiness Hearing

-If convicted, or you accept a reduced charge, you will then be sentenced by the Judge.
-At the time of sentencing, the attorney will talk about you and then the driver afforded the constitutional right to address the court if they feel it could positively influence the Judge's sentencing decision.
+If convicted, or if you accept a reduced charge, you will then be sentenced by the Judge.
+At the time of sentencing your attorney will speak, and you will be afforded the constitutional right to address the court.
+You should only address the court yourself if your attorney believes it could positively influence the Judge's sentencing decision.
+There are serious DUI penalties that can be imposed, so it is crucial to have legal representation at every stage of the process.

 It should be noted that this description is a broad definition of how most jurisdictions work in Washington state.
-In order to best understand the sequence of a particular case, a person accused of DUI should immediately consult with an attorney.
+In order to best understand the sequence of a particular case, a person accused of DUI should consult with a Seattle DUI lawyer, Bellevue DUI lawyer, or other DUI lawyer local to your location.

 Personalized and Prompt Attention